EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 **Facilitation tips:**
 - Keep VS Code and the terminal side by side; pause after each file so students catch up before moving on.
 - Continuously connect each file to the earlier request-flow diagram so the mental model stays intact.
-- Remind the cohort that Session 04 swaps the repository for SQLModel, so investing in clean boundaries now pays off later.
+- Reinforce that clean boundaries make storage swaps straightforward without route changes.

 Follow these steps to build a working FastAPI application from scratch.